 Payroll fraud risk of in-house systems

 In-house international payroll systems that are harder to police, like those in large organizations with high employee turnover or a dispersed workforce, are an easy target for theft.
 But, small businesses are also at risk, especially if their payroll system is managed or overseen by one person.
 Typically, when any company’s payroll function is centrally managed in-house, and there are no internal control measures in place to detect, track and report fraud, a dishonest employee is more likely to take advantage of the opportunity.

 There are several ways in which payroll fraud is committed and concealed, so here are some examples of the most prevalent types of in-house payroll fraud:

-When a non-existent employee is getting a paycheck, you have a payroll ghost.
+When a non-existent employee (also known as a ghost employee) is getting a paycheck, you have a payroll ghost.
 Sometimes employees who leave the organization are never removed from payroll and become ghosts—an oversight more likely in multinational companies with no comprehensive offboarding process.
 But more often, this type of fraud happens when a trusted employee blatantly manipulates payroll, so they can pocket the paycheck of a fake employee.
 This person is typically a payroll manager with access to the payroll system, who is authorized to add and delete employees from the register.

 Exactly how ghost employees are created varies depending on the type of payroll system in place, but they are often achieved by leveraging internal control weaknesses.
-Large organizations with high employee turnover are generally at greatest risk since there is less chance of a ghost being recognized on the system.
+Large organizations with high employee turnover are generally at greater risk since there is less chance of a fictitious employee being recognized on the system.

 Recently at the Indianapolis Bond Bank, two employees falsified their wages and stole nearly $400,000 in unauthorized pay and benefits over nine years.